 For school-aged children who don’t require correction, an eye exam every two years is recommended.
-Whereas children who need eyeglasses or contact lenses should be examined annually or as recommended by your optometrist.
+Children wearing eyeglasses or contact lenses, however, should be examined annually or as recommended by your optometrist.

 Glasses for Kids

-Should your child need glasses for vision correction, Drs Alan B. Schlussel and Christine Law, O.D. has a wide variety of age-appropriate and safe options.
+Should your child need glasses for vision correction, Dr. Alan Schlussel & Associates has a wide variety of age-appropriate and safe options.
 Because we specialize in eye care for young patients, we’re well acquainted with their preferred styles, shapes, and colors.
 We carry a large range of frames for children, inspired by adult trends but with a fun and imaginative approach and a pediatric fit in mind.

 All of our frames are comfortable, durable, and made with kid-friendly materials.
 Young children find the bright colored frames they love, while teens find the latest fashion trends scaled down to fit their faces.

-At Drs Alan B. Schlussel and Christine Law, O.D., we have something for every child and teen, no matter their preferences.
+At Dr. Alan Schlussel & Associates, we have eyewear for every child and teen, no matter their features or preferences.